shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-global-line-items.md

 ---
-title: Monetize - Explore Global Line Items
+title: Explore Global Line Items
 description: The article introduces the Global Line Item Management screen, which presents essential metrics for all line items across network advertisers.
 It notifies users of conditions affecting line item serving, enables quick access to details and child campaigns for each line item, and provides options for bulk editing and reporting. ms.date: 10/28/2023
 ---

-# Monetize - Explore global line items
+# Explore global line items

 The Global Line Item Management screen shows you essential metrics about all line items across all advertisers within your network, informs you of conditions preventing line items from serving, provides quick access to each line item's details and child campaigns, and offers bulk editing and reporting options.